awesomemotive/wp101plugin/readme.txt

 * Custom videos, course visibility, and permissions are now controlled via [the WP101 Plugin app](https://app.wp101plugin.com).

 == Upgrade Notice ==

+= 5.3 =
+* Tested and verified for WordPress 5.7, plus some minor housekeeping.

 = 5.2 =
 * Tested and verified for WordPress 5.3, plus some minor housekeeping.